Deliver “Delight and Passion” to people

 JAL New Chitose Airport Domestic Lounge

-[Project Summary] This project involved renovating the JAL lounge at New Chitose Airport's domestic terminal.
-Based on the concept of "Japanese atmosphere," we incorporated the texture of Japanese materials and the color palette of materials evoking our corporate color, red.
-The Sakura Lounge and the Diamond Premier Lounge, our highest-end domestic lounge, were concept design to be open, high-quality, and sophisticated.
-The seating layout was carefully designed to be functional while offering a wide variety of seating options for various occasions.
-[Customer Challenge] The key challenges were to concretely express JAL's brand keyword, "sophistication," and to differentiate the lounge from the Haneda JAL International Lounge (concept design by NOMURA Co.,Ltd., Ltd.).
-Furthermore, we considered how to express the individuality of each airport as we expand to approximately five major airports.
-Functionally, we identified challenges such as ensuring a set number of seats based on the total square meters and expanding baggage storage capacity.
-[Solution] While the international flights were designed with a white wood base, the domestic flights featured the corporate color, "red," using various materials to create a distinctive, brand-focused concept design.
-To express sophistication, we used sharp textures such as glass and metalwork, and incorporated cutting-edge art to create a highly sensitive space.
-Expanding storage functionality was achieved by designing custom furniture that ensures storage space. <Our project members> [Sales/Project Management] Takenaka Hisayasu [Direction] Kosaka Ryu [design, layout] Takeuchi Hironori
+[Project Overview] This project involved the renovation of JAL lounges at New Chitose Airport's domestic terminal.
+Based on the concept of "Japanese aesthetics," concept design incorporated the "texture of Japanese materials" and "colors that evoke the corporate color red," creating open, high-quality, and sophisticated spaces for both the Sakura Lounge and the Diamond Premier Lounge, the highest-end domestic lounge.
+The seating layout was carefully designed to be functional while offering a variety of seating options to suit various occasions.
+[Client's Challenges] The main challenges were concretely expressing the JAL brand keyword "sophistication" and differentiating the lounge from the Haneda JAL International Terminal Lounge (NOMURA Co.,Ltd. AND concept design).
+Furthermore, there was a need to consider how to express the individuality of each airport when expanding to major airports (approximately 5 airports) in the future.
+Functionally, challenges included securing the number of seats calculated from the total square footage and expanding baggage storage capacity.
+[Solution] While the international lounge used a light wood base for differentiation, this domestic lounge differentiated itself by expressing the corporate color "red" through various materials, creating concept design that focuses on the brand.
+To express "sophistication," we used sharp textures such as "glass and metal" and incorporated cutting-edge art to create a highly refined space.
+The need for expanded storage was addressed by designing custom-made furniture that ensured ample storage space. <Our Project Members> [Sales/Project Management] Hisayasu Takenaka [Direction] Ryu Kosaka [design, layout] Hirofumi Takeuchi

 #public